jncraton/computational-thinking-cpsc2020/lectures/06-conditional-execution.md

 ------------

 - Reach out if you need help on a lab
-- Others students can be a great source of help
+- Other students can be a great source of help
 - Learn to know when you are using other resources as a crutch

 Conditional Execution